CleverProgrammers/pwj-chrome-extension/readme.md

 ## TODO: Udpate items progress in progressbar

+#### HINTS:
+- Create a `setProgress()` function
+- Calculate the percentage of completed items over total items `completedItems/totalItems`
+- Use `circle.animate` to update the progress bar

 ## TODO: Clean up functions and create an ActionItem Class

 ## TODO: Add the ability to delete action items

+## TODO: Add the ability to add Quick Action items

+## TODO: Create HTML and Style for "Link site for later"

+## TODO: Capture the link of the site from the curent tab in Chrome